 There are two types of personal loans — secured and unsecured.

-- Unsecured loans aren’t backed by collateral.
+- Unsecured personal loans aren’t backed by collateral.
 The lender decides whether you qualify based on your financial history.
-If you don’t qualify for an unsecured loan or want a lower interest rate, some lenders also offer secured options.
+If you don’t qualify for an unsecured loan or want a lower interest rate, some lenders also offer secured loans.

-Banks are probably one of the first places that come to mind when you think of where to acquire a loan.
-But they’re not the only type of lender that offers personal loans.
+Banks are probably one of the first places that come to mind when you think of where to get a loan.
+But they’re not the only type of financial institution that offers personal loans.

 Quick tip: Many internet lenders have emerged in recent years.
 If you’re not sure whether a lender is legitimate, consider checking with the Consumer Financial Protection Bureau or Better Business Bureau.